 23. Build an enclosure for an animal out of rocks, sticks, blocks (plastic, wooden, cardboard), pattern blocks, Legos, sand, etc.

 24. Design a river that will get water to the animals.
 Use Playdoh, dirt, sand, rocks, etc. Change the path of the water.

-25. Build a dam to stop the river.
+25. Build a dam to stop the river so animals can drink.

 26. Build bridges for animals to walk over or swim under.

 27. Guess which animal is in the mystery bag by touch.